-(Alfond Athletic Center: James Delorie, Assistant Vice President for Residence Life and Student Engagement, Ext.
-183)
+(Alfond Athletic Center: James Delorie, Assistant Vice President for Residence Life and Student Engagement, Office #203; Ext.
+183; Hinman: Derek Dalrymple, Resident Director, Ext.
+305; Bartlett: Shan Scott, Resident Director, Ext.
+236)

-Residential Life at Thomas College is designed to provide a healthy environment in which to live and to learn.
+Residential Life at Thomas College is designed to provide a healthy environment in which to live and learn.
 Residential Life staff works with students to accomplish this goal, as well as aids residents to learn more about themselves through interaction with others, to develop personal connections and life goals, and to accept the responsibilities associated with group living.
 Together, the Residence Life team strives to foster each student's wellbeing as an individual, a student, and a member of our community.
 The Office of Residential Life is a part of Student Success and Engagement and is comprised of both professional and paraprofessional staff members.